*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Reservations should be made to attend any of the tours, and group bookings may be eligible for a discount.
 The Center is closed on Thanksgiving day and Christmas day.

-These prices are subject to change, so we advise calling the Alaska SeaLife Center to confirm or check the website.
+These prices are subject to change, so we advise calling the Alaska SeaLife Center to confirm or check their website for the exact date and time that you will be going.